YuhBoyMatty/sven_internalsrc/README.md

 To convert traditional SteamID to SteamID64 faster, you can use the following console command: `steamid_to_steamid64 [SteamID]`.

-There're currently 5 color numbers (slots) plus rainbow color, this you can use 6 unique and customizable colors (can be change in Menu).
+There're currently 5 color numbers (slots) plus rainbow color, thus you can use 6 unique and customizable colors (can be changed in Menu).

 Rainbow color has slot 0, others custom colors from 1 to 5.